thejeffreystone/home-assistant-configuration/README.md

 **Second Law: An automation can be triggered by voice command only when Law 1 cannot be achieved**.

 **Third Law: An automation or action can be trigger by a physical switch or as the result of a direct iteraction only when Law 1 and Law 2 cannot be achieved.**

+For more about how they are used visit [https://jeffreystone.net/2020/04/02/the-three-laws-of-home-automation/](https://jeffreystone.net/2020/04/02/the-three-laws-of-home-automation/)

 <hr>